Healthcare Financing Core

 Principles and Practice of Cost-Effectiveness Analysis and Budget Impact Modeling (HDS 202B)

-Introduces decision analysis and cost-effectiveness analysis.
 The class provides students with an introduction to the theory, techniques and practical issues surrounding model development for health economic analysis, with a focus on development and testing of decision trees.
 Other topics include systematic review and meta-analysis, health status measurement with utilities, budget-impact modeling, and quality assessment of health economic models.

-The course allows students to develop a strong understanding of the theory and practice of basic decision analysis and the ability to read articles in the field critically.
+Students will develop a strong understanding of the theory and practice of basic decision analysis and the ability to read articles in the field critically.
 Finally, students receive training to produce their own health-economics models to help healthcare organizations decide whether to fund (or defund) new programs or interventions using varying payer perspectives.

 Have Questions or Need Help?